WordPress/openverse/README.md

 #### On the host

-1. Install all dependencies for Openverse Catalog API.
+1. Install all dependencies for Openverse API.
 ```
 pipenv install
 ```